sighupio/fury-kubernetes-monitoring/katalog/thanos/README.md

       - prometheus-k8s-2.prometheus-operated:10901
 ```

-> Same example can be done for solution with store, is just to add to the previous examples the line (see [here](thanos-with-store/store-sd.yaml)) :
+> Same example can be done for a solution with store, is just to add to the previous examples the line (see [here](thanos-with-store/store-sd.yaml)) :

 `- thanos-store:10901`

-If you choose the `thanos-with-store` solution, you need also to add a secretConfigGenerator in your kustomization file with proper values:
+If you choose the `thanos-with-store` solution, you need also to add a `secretConfigGenerator` in your kustomization file with proper values:

 ```yml
 secretGenerator: